 3 Department of Experimental Psychology, UCL

 Investigations into the neural basis of metacognition, or thinking about thinking, have revealed a frontoparietal network hypothesised to support the formation of decision confidence.
 In a previous study (Mazor, Friston & Fleming, 2021), we identified a subset of regions where the relation between confidence and univariate fMRI activity was quadratic, with stronger activation for both high and low compared to intermediate levels of confidence.
 We further showed that this quadratic modulation appeared only for confidence in detection decisions about the presence or absence of a stimulus, and not for confidence in discrimination decisions about stimulus identity.
 We hypothesised that nonlinear effects of subjective confidence may be related either to an asymmetry in the distribution of perceptual evidence inherent to detection, to distinct representations of detection (presence vs. absence) in association cortices, or to both.
 In a pre-registered follow-up experiment, we sought to replicate our original findings and identify the origins of putative detection-specific confidence signals by introducing a novel asymmetric-discrimination condition: a discrimination task with the signal-detection properties of a detection task.
-Such a task requires discriminating two alternatives (two different grating tilts) but is engineered such that the distribution of perceptual evidence is asymmetric, just as in yes/no detection.
+This task required discriminating two alternatives (two different grating tilts) but was engineered such that the distribution of perceptual evidence was asymmetric, just as in yes/no detection.
 We successfully replicated the quadratic modulation of subjective confidence in prefrontal, parietal and temporal cortices.
 However, in contrast to our original report, this quadratic effect was similar in detection and discrimination responses, but stronger in the novel asymmetric-discrimination condition.
 We interpret our findings as weighing against the detection-specificity of confidence signatures and speculate about possible alternative origins of a quadratic modulation of decision confidence.

 Introduction